vasiliskl/trg/README.md

 https://github.com/vasiliskl/trg-consumer

 More information about running the components and their tests, live metrics, Dockerfiles and how to scale is provided in each project.
+The docker images are pushed to public repositories, they can be run as the examples below:

+docker run --name trg-producer -d -p 8180:8080 vasiliskl/trg-producer:latest

+docker run --name trg-consumer -d -p 8181:8080 vasiliskl/trg-consumer:latest

 ## Technology
 In this project, Quarkus framework with Apache Kafka and PostgreSQL were used.